-Raspberry Pi Pico is an RP2040 microcontroller development board from Raspberry Pi foundation.
-RP2040 is a 32-bit ARM Cortex-M0+ dual core microcontroller running at 133MHz.
+Raspberry Pi Pico is an RP2040 microcontroller development board from the Raspberry Pi foundation.
+RP2040 is a 32-bit ARM Cortex-M0+ dual-core microcontroller running at 133MHz.
 It is the first microcontroller developed in-house by RPi.
-The Pico is a minimal development board in the form-factor of a 40-pin DIP (Dual In-line Package).
+The Pico is a minimal development board in the form factor of a 40-pin DIP (Dual In-line Package).
 Applications for RP2040 can be written and compiled using the official C/C++ or MicroPython SDKs.
 RP2040 is also supported by the Arduino platform, through the Arduino MbedOS Core.
 In this post, we will see how we can install the required Arduino software packages for RP2040, and compile and flash your first program.

 Uploading RP2040 sketches through Arduino IDE 2+